robe2037/tract_estimates_2000/README.md

 In the cases where no persons of a given race were recorded at any sex and age group, we use the total population of each tract within the county to re-distribute the recorded county-level count.

 For 2010-2020, we use the projected 2020 population as our ending point for the interpolation and proceed as described above.
 However, we discard estimates after 2019, which is the latest year for which annual county-level estimates are available.
 Similarly, decennial data are not included in the output files, even in years where both a decennial and annual estimate are recorded.
 Therefore, data listed as originating from 2000 represent the estimated tract-level annual estimate for 2000, not a value obtained from the 2000 decennial census.

+Scripts for annual estimate interpolation are found in `/R/04_interp`, with single-decade data stored in `/data/interp`

+We combine the 2000 to 2010 and 2010 to 2019 time series for each tract into a single time series spanning 2000 to 2019.
+Final output data are provided by state and found in `/data/popest`.

 ### Notes